 I chose polishes from the salon’s own non-toxic line, but they also have traditional polishes available.
 Our manicure and pedicure experience was two and a half hours, and worth every minute, but be sure to book yourself enough time.

 A reader recommended Springbone Kitchen in the West Village and I’m so happy they did.
 We went for lunch on Saturday and it was so good we went back on Sunday after brunch before catching our bus home.
 Springbone has a neighborhood, café feel to it, but even that description sounds cliché and does this spot little justice.
-The vibe is 100% authentic—from the food to the mission—and you can sense that the moment you step foot in the door.
+The vibe is 100% authentic from the food to the mission.
+You can sense that the moment you step foot in the door.

 I tried almost everything on the menu but you cannot go wrong with the Liquid Gold from the bone broth menu—I added collagen protein to mine— and the Cacao Reishi tea.
 I suggest ordering both of these items in addition to whatever meal you decide on.